emqx/emqx-docs/en_US/access-control/authn/authn.md

 ::: tip

-Permission preset is currently only supported in JWT authentication.
-The list of publish/subscribe permissions owned by the current client will be carried via the JWT Payload, and will be preset to the client after passing the authentication.
+Permission preset is supported in JWT and HTTP authentication.
+An [Access Control List (ACL)](./acl.md) of publish/subscribe permissions owned by the current client will be carried via the JWT Payload and HTTP response body.
+Permissions will be preset to the client after passing the authentication.

 :::